 Domestic travel, airline hubs the latest hit as coronavirus curbs tighten

-Airlines cancelled more flights on Monday as Australia and New Zealand warned against non-essential domestic travel, the United Arab Emirates (UAE) halted flights for two weeks and Singapore and Taiwan banned foreign transit passengers in the coronavirus battle.
+Airlines canceled more flights on Monday, as Australia and New Zealand warned against non-essential domestic travel, the United Arab Emirates (UAE) halted flights for two weeks and Singapore and Taiwan banned foreign transit passengers in the coronavirus battle.

-As demand evaporates, the number of scheduled flights last week was down more than 12% globally from the year earlier, flight data provider OAG said, with many airlines having announced further cuts to come.
-Ratings agency Moody's estimated global capacity would fall by 25% to 35% this year, assuming the spread of the virus slows by the end of June.

 Singapore Airlines Ltd had been planning to halve its international capacity before the Asian city-state banned entry or transit by short-term visitors on Sunday.
 It stepped that up to a cut of 96% through at least the end of April, responding to what the carrier on Monday called the greatest challenge it has faced in its existence.